daweifeng/covid-tracker/README.md

 - Backend is powered by my other project: [Covid Globe](https://github.com/daweifeng/covid-globe)

+## How To Install

+The app is curretly published on Google Chrome Web Store.
+Click here to add it to your browser: [Add to browser](https://chrome.google.com/webstore/detail/covid-tracker/kdebngmlbblmdebjbgaboobgpeieophl?hl=en-US)

 ## Available Scripts

 In the project directory, you can run: